 Experience Venice, Mantova and Ferrara, each a jewel of the Italian Renaissance, on an easy going bike and boat cruise from Venice to Mantova.
 Cruising from Venice through the Po Delta Reserve you will experience the tranquillity, nature, beauty and birdlife in a unique way.

 Your adventure starts with two nights on-board in Venice.
-You will explore Venice with a local guide who will help you discover Venice, a city of timeless beauty.
+You will explore Venice with a local guide who will help you discover the city of timeless beauty.
 Take in St Mark’s Basilica, the Grand Canal, the Torre del Orologio, the Bridge of Sighs or just relax with a cappuccino and watch the world float by.

-On day three you jump on your bikes, island hopping to Chioggia a bustling and colourful fishing harbour known as little Venice.
-Your journey then takes you on cycle paths and quiet country roads through the Po Delta Nature Reserve.
-A UNESCO World Heritage site made up of vast wetlands, woodlands and forests, which is home to over 300 species of birds including the pink flamingos at the Salina di Comacchio, the old salt works.
+On day three you jump on your bikes, island hopping to Chioggia - a bustling and colourful fishing harbour known as little Venice.
+Your journey then takes you on cycle paths and quiet country roads through the Po Delta Nature Reserve; a UNESCO World Heritage site made up of vast wetlands, woodlands and forests, which is home to over 300 species of birds including the pink flamingos at the Salina di Comacchio, the old salt works.

-Ferrara, a beautiful city, half mediaeval, half Renaissance, is the next highlight of your trip.
+Ferrara, a beautiful city, half medieval, half Renaissance, is the next highlight of your trip.
 Alternating between bike and boat we soon reach Mantova, a little visited cultural gem, with its three picturesque “lakes” formed by the Mincio, and its surrounding countryside.

 Trips depart every Saturday from Venice on either the Ave Maria, a premium boat with a capacity of 40 guests or Vita Pugna, a traditional Dutch barge that sleeps 21 guests.
 Our floating hotels are feature fantastic food, comfortable cabins, great service and large public spaces.